B45417/freedreno_turnip-CI/README.md

 This is a bash script to build freedreno/turnip for android as an adrenotool package.

-*5 Apr 2026 - All releases rebuilt without patchelf, which blocked additional vulkan extensions from being read - limiting the available extensions to whatever the system originally had. (found this by checking StevenMXZ's releases and bashing my head against his script for a while, so thank Steven for this fix)
+*5 Apr 2026 - All releases rebuilt without patchelf, which blocked additional vulkan extensions from being read - limiting the available extensions to whatever the system originally had.

 *5 Feb 2026 - All releases rebuilt without LTO, which was causing random untrackable bugs.
 Beta vulkan features removed from stable releases.